 While motoring costs seem to have fallen in real terms, this disguises the fact that the (often discretionary) cost of buying a new or second hand vehicle has been falling whilst (non-discretionary) operating costs such as fuel and insurance have risen significantly quicker than inflation.

-A26) Figures analysed by the RAC Foundation show that in 2015-16, English councils generated a combined "profit" of £756 million from their day to day, on and off street parking operations.
-This is another record surplus and a 9 per cent increase on the 2014-15 figure of £693 million.
-The overall rise in profits is a combination of increasing income (4 per cent up on the previous financial year) and decreasing costs (2 per cent down on the previous financial year).
+A26) Figures analysed by the RAC Foundation show that in 2016-17, English councils generated a combined "profit" of £819 million from their day to day, on and off street parking operations.
+This is another record surplus and is 10 per cent higher than the £744 million made in the previous year.

 The figures are calculated by adding up income from parking charges and penalty notices, then deducting running costs.
 The data comes from the statutory annual returns that councils make to the Department for Communities and Local Government.

-A27) The authority with the largest surplus in 2015-16 was Westminster with a "profit" of £55.9 million.
-The five biggest earners were all London authorities with only Brighton and Nottingham breaking into a top ten dominated by councils in the capital.
+A27) The authority with the largest surplus in 2016-17 was Westminster with a "profit" of £73.2 million.
+The four biggest earners were all London authorities with only Brighton breaking into a top ten dominated by councils in the capital.

 A28) Figures analysed by the RAC Foundation show that between them, local authorities in Scotland made an annual net surplus of £40.3 million from their parking activities in 2015-16.